 Blockchain Technology MOOC

-This MOOC will provide a background for individuals involved with libraries, urban planning, government agencies, publishing and other organizations to understand the issues and applications of Blockchain technology.
-The course is open to everyone for free and runs March 11 – April 21, 2019.
-Upon completion, participants will receive badges and a certificate.
+This MOOC provides a background for individuals involved with libraries, urban planning, government agencies, publishing and other organizations to understand the issues and applications of Blockchain technology.
+The MOOC was held in spring 2019, but course content was made publicly available.

 This international research-focused doctoral program launched in 2008 as a partnership between the SJSU School of Information and Queensland University of Technology, one of Australia’s top research institutions.
 The program is currently closed to new applicants for the coming year.
 Please fill out the Information Request Form if you would like to be notified when applications re-open.